davdroman/swiftui-navigation-transitions/README.md

 ## Overview

-Instead of reinventing entire navigation components in order to customize its transitions, `NavigationTransitions` ships with a simple modifier that can be applied directly to SwiftUI's very own first-party navigation component.
+Instead of reinventing the entire navigation stack just to control its transitions, `NavigationTransitions` ships with a **simple modifier** that can be applied directly to SwiftUI's very own **first-party navigation** components.

 ### The Basics